Last Updated on

 The Shugborough Estate in Staffordshire has been the seat of the Earls of Lichfield (family name Anson) since 1831 – the 6th Earl still has apartments there.
 Arguably, Shugborough’s most famous son was the 5th Earl, the internationally renowned photographer Patrick Lichfield, who died in 2005.
 His private apartments can be visited as part of a tour of the house.
 The mansion is set in 900 acres of idyllic parkland, there's a historic farm with rare breeds - and the garden is a peach.
 If you're a conspiracy lover, Shugborough is also famous for alleged associations with the Holy Grail.
 The property has been owned by the National Trust since the 1960s but leased to and managed by Staffordshire County Council.
 In 2016, the Council handed the property back to the National Trust, who decided to close it until March 2017 to enable upgrading works to take place.

-Part-ruined home to the Bishops of Bath and Wells for 800 years, the palace dates from 13th century and is surrounded by a moat, upon which swans glide gracefully.
+Part-ruined home to the Bishops of Bath and Wells for 800 years, the palace dates from 13th century and is surrounded by a moat, upon which swans glide gracefully; they are trained to ring a bell when they're hungry.
 Croquet is played on the lawn.
 The highlight, though, is the gardens.
 These are a delight to wander in and include the well pools that give the city its name.

 Scone Palace stands on a site of enormous historical significance.
 It was at the heart of the ancient Kingdom of the Picts, a meeting place, and traditionally where the kings of Scotland have been crowned, on the sacred Stone of Scone - stolen by King Edward I in 1296 and returned to Scotland in 1996 (it is now in Edinburgh Castle).
 The Moot Hill where kings were declared and crowned is opposite the palace, which is mainly 19th century, built near the site of the medieval Abbey of Scone - which itself replaced an early Christian church.
 The Palace contains an impressive collection which includes furniture gifted by Mary Antoinette, bed-hangings embroidered by Mary, Queen of Scots and rare porcelain and ivory.
 A particular feature is the painting of Dido Belle, whose mother was a slave, and her cousin, Lady Elizabeth Murray.
 The long gallery is where Charles II processed to his coronation and where Queen Victoria watched curling.
 In the 100 acre grounds are walks, gardens and a maze.
 Regular events are held.
 Scone Palace has been home to the Murrays, later the Earls of Mansfield, since 1600.